KULeuven-Diepenbeek/osc-course/content/theory/c/chap2.md

 1. What is the difference between `char msg[] = "heykes"` and `char *msg = "heykes"`?
 Clarify your answer with a drawing.
 2. Wat is the difference between `int a[10][20]` and `int *b[10]`?
 Can you also say something about memory usage?
 3. In which case would you definitely use pointers in C, and in which case would you not?
 Explain your choice.
+4. What happens when I get the address of a stack variable, like `&x` in section 'changing values around', but the stack got cleared because the method call was finished?